xyxxxxx/note/ML/concepts/basics.md

 There's a **Goldilocks learning rate** for every regression problem.
 The Goldilocks value is related to how flat the loss function is:

 ![Same U-shaped curve.
 The trail of points gets to the minimum point in about eight steps.](https://developers.google.com/machine-learning/crash-course/images/LearningRateJustRight.svg)

-> 1.6 is recommended for Goldilocks learning rate